Bishop Museum of Science and Nature: Parker Manatee Rehabilitation Habitat

 The "Boardroom" at the South Florida Museum is a unique meeting space with a view of the Parker Manatee Rehabilitation Habitat.

 A manatee habitat had been a feature of the Museum almost since its inception, but as more was learned about manatees and their care, it became clear that a larger and more well-equipped facility was needed for the Museum's resident manatee, Snooty.
-In 1979, plans began for a new wing to be added to the museum to include such facilities.
-Completed in 1993, the wing was officially named the Parker Manatee Rehabilitation Habitat in 1994 in honor of long time board member and patron, Mary Parker.
+In 1979, plans were made to add a new wing to the museum to include such facilities.
+Completed in 1993, the wing was officially named the Parker Manatee Rehabilitation Habitat in 1994 in honor of long-time board member and patron, Mary Parker.

-The new manatee wing of the museum completed the Spanish Plaza and included above and below water viewing capabilities, a medical pool, an exhibition area, and a 60,000-gallon tank for Snooty and additional manatees.
-The wing included a board room still used by the Museum (also available for rental) which has a view of the Manatee tank as well.
+The new manatee wing of the museum completed the Spanish Plaza and included above- and below-water viewing capabilities, a medical pool, an exhibition area, and a 60,000-gallon tank for Snooty and additional manatees.
+The wing included a boardroom still used by the Museum, which also has a view of the Manatee tank.
 The new pool was nine times larger and twice as deep as the previous one.
-The size and depth seemed to baffle Snooty when he was first placed into his new home since he had previously lived his whole life in smaller accommodations.
-Further renovation in 1998 enhanced the display and spectator areas of the habitat to their current standard.
+The size and depth seemed to baffle Snooty when he was first placed into his new home, since he had previously lived his whole life in smaller accommodations.
+Further renovation in 1998 enhanced the habitat's display and spectator areas to their current standard.

 With the larger pool, the manatee rehabilitation habitat is designed to house up to three adult manatees, and includes a medical pool which can be used to isolate a manatee and lower the water level.
 This makes veterinary exams and procedures easier to accomplish and less stressful for the animal.
-The main pool offers both shallow and deep water so that resident manatees can engage in a wider variety of natural social and feeding behaviors.
+The main pool offers both shallow and deep water, allowing resident manatees to engage in a wider variety of natural social and feeding behaviors.
 With these new facilities, the Museum was certified by the USDA in 1997 as a "Level 2" manatee rehabilitation facility, meaning the Parker Nanatee Rehabilitation Habitat could house rehab animals that no longer required critical veterinary care, but could not yet be released to the wild.
 This cleared the way for the Museum to partner with the Manatee Rescue & Rehabilitation Partnership and Sea to Shore Alliance to care for rehabilitating manatees and eventually return them to the wild.
 Since 1997, the Museum has cared for and successfully released more than 25 manatees.